awslabs/amazon-sagemaker-workshop/README.md

 ## AWS Command Line Interface

 To complete certain workshop modules, you'll need the AWS Command Line Interface (CLI) and a Bash environment.
 You'll use the AWS CLI to interface with Amazon SageMaker and other AWS services.

-For these workshops, AWS Cloud9 is used to avoid problems that can arise configuring the CLI on your machine.
+Do NOT attempt to use a locally installed AWS CLI during a live workshop because there is insufficient time during a live workshop to resolve related issues with your laptop etc.

+To avoid problems that can arise configuring the CLI on your machine during a live workshop, either [**AWS CloudShell**](https://aws.amazon.com/cloudshell/) or [**AWS Cloud9**](https://aws.amazon.com/cloud9/) can be used.
+AWS CloudShell is a browser-based shell that makes it easy to securely manage, explore, and interact with your AWS resources.
+To run Bash scripts for workshops using CloudShell, simply create raw text script files on your local computer, and then follow the instruction steps for [uploading and running script files](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html).

 AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It has the AWS CLI pre-installed so you don’t need to install files or configure your laptop to use the AWS CLI.
-For Cloud9 setup directions for these workshops, see [**Cloud9 Setup**](Cloud9).
-Do NOT attempt to use a locally installed AWS CLI during a live workshop because there is insufficient time during a live workshop to resolve related issues.
+For Cloud9 setup directions, see [**Cloud9 Setup**](Cloud9).

 ## Text Editor

 For any workshop module that requires use of the AWS Command Line Interface (see above), you also will need a **plain text** editor for writing Bash scripts.
 Any editor that inserts Windows or other special characters potentially will cause scripts to fail.
-AWS Cloud9 includes a text editor.
+AWS Cloud9 includes a text editor, while for AWS CloudShell you'll need to use your own separate text editor of your choice to create script files (or enter commands one at a time).

 # License & Contributing